 The list of optional papers may vary from year to year but will typically include papers in:

 - the sociology of education

-A student who has not previously completed the PBS first year (those switching from another course) must, except with the permission of the Committee of Management, offer PBS 1 and PBS 2 as their optional papers if he or she has not previously taken these papers within another Tripos.
+A student who has not previously completed the PBS first year (those switching from another course or affiliated students) must, except with the permission of the Committee of Management, offer PBS 1 and PBS 2 as their optional papers if he or she has not previously taken these papers within another Tripos.

 With the exception of the research project, students sit a written exam in each paper at the end of the year.